Global Media & Entertainment: LBC

-LBC is a news and talk radio station, focusing on stories and issues from across the UK and internationally by phone-in discussion programmes.
+LBC is a news and talk radio station, focusing on UK-wide and international news via phone-in discussion programmes.
 It launched on 8 October 1973 as the UK's first licensed commercial radio station, with Capital Radio launching a week later on 16 October.
-Since 2014, LBC has been broadcasting nationally on DAB, television and Global Player, and FM in London only.
+LBC broadcasts nationally on DAB, television, and Global Player, as well as FM in London.

 LBC News

-On 28 October 2019, what had been LBC London News changed its name to LBC News; since that date, it has been available on DAB+ via the D1 multiplex nationwide, using the space vacated by Radio X switching to DAB+.
-It continued to broadcast on 1152 AM in London until October 2024.
-It has reverted to a 24-hour station, dropping its simulcast of LBC, but otherwise keeping the same format of rolling twenty minute bulletins, but with a UK wide focus.
+LBC News is a 24-hour rolling news station.
 Its news presenters include Lisa Aziz and Martin Stanford, whilst John Kettley is one of the weather presenters.

 Radio X

 Radio X (formerly XFM) broadcasts alternative rock and independent music.
-It began officially in 1997 as an independent London station, it was purchased by Capital Radio Group (now Global) in 1998.
-Radio X is available nationally on DAB+ digital radio, Global Player, Virgin Media channel 960, Sky channel 0113, and on FM in London 104.9 and Manchester 97.7.
+Founded in 1997 as an independent London station, it was purchased by Capital Radio Group (now Global) in 1998.
+Radio X is available nationally on DAB+ digital radio, Global Player, Virgin TV, and Sky, as well as FM in London and Manchester.